 Francine Cabana was appointed as a member of the Public Service Staffing Tribunal in November 2005.
 Ms. Cabana began her career with the Department of Communications in human resources and later became a compensation and benefits specialist with the Canadian International Development Agency.
 In 1984, she became a union representative with the National Component of the Public Service Alliance of Canada (PSAC) where she argued employee grievances and complaints before various administrative tribunals and developed an expertise in alternative dispute resolution.
 From 1997 until her appointment to the Tribunal, Ms. Cabana was a PSAC Grievance and Adjudication Officer, representing members before provincial and federal labour relations boards, both during formal hearings and mediation sessions.

 Ken Gibson, Temporary member

-Ken Gibson was appointed as a temporary member of the Public Service Staffing Tribunal in November 2005.
+Ken Gibson became a temporary member of the Public Service Staffing Tribunal in January 2006.
 Mr. Gibson began his career as a researcher with the Science Council of Canada and later worked at the Professional Institute of the Public Service of Canada as both chief research officer and negotiator.
 From 1985 to 2000, he held a number of senior human resources management positions at the National Research Council, including Director of Employee Relations.
-Mr. Gibson has spent the last five years working as a human resources consultant with expertise in HR strategy, policy and program development, project management, labour relations and change management.
-Mr. Gibson holds an Honours BA in Commerce with specialization in economics and industrial relations.
+Mr. Gibson spent the next five years working as a human resources consultant with expertise in HR strategy, policy and program development, project management, labour relations and change management.
+Mr. Gibson holds an Honours Bachelors degree in Commerce with specialization in economics and industrial relations.

 Robert Giroux, Temporary member